retentioneering/retentioneering-tools/docs/source/getting_started/quick_start.rst

 Applying path analysis tools
 ----------------------------

 Retentioneering offers many powerful tools for exploring the behavior of your users, including transition graphs, step matrices, step Sankey diagrams, funnels, cluster, and cohort analysis.
 A brief demo of each is presented below.
-For more details, see :ref:`the user guides <UG core tools>`.
+For more details, see :ref:`the user guides <UG_path_analysis_tools>`.

 .. _quick_start_transition_graph: